– Fourth quarter net sales of $2.085 billion decreased 1.9%, 3.7% on a constant currency basis

 WARSAW, Ind., Feb.
-4, 2020 /PRNewswire/ — Zimmer Biomet Holdings, Inc. (NYSE and SIX: ZBH) today reported financial results for the quarter and year ended December 31, 2019.
-The Company reported fourth quarter net sales of $2.126 billion, an increase of 2.6% over the prior year period, and an increase of 3.2% on a constant currency basis.
-Net sales for the full year were $7.982 billion, an increase of 0.6% over 2018 and an increase of 2.2% on a constant currency basis.
-Net earnings for the fourth quarter were $321 million and $478 million on an adjusted basis, and for the full year were $1.132 billion and $1.626 billion on an adjusted basis.
+5, 2021 /PRNewswire/ — Zimmer Biomet Holdings, Inc. (NYSE and SIX: ZBH) today reported financial results for the quarter and year ended December 31, 2020.
+The Company reported fourth quarter net sales of $2.085 billion, a decrease of 1.9% from the prior year period, and a decrease of 3.7% on a constant currency basis.
+Net sales for the full year were $7.025 billion, a decrease of 12.0% from the prior year, and a decrease of 12.4% on a constant currency basis.
+Net earnings for the fourth quarter were $333.7 million, or $440.7 million on an adjusted basis, and for the full year net loss was $138.9 million and net earnings on an adjusted basis were $1,181.6 million.

-Please see the attached schedules accompanying this press release for additional details on performance in the quarter, including sales by Zimmer Biomet’s three geographies and six product categories.
+Please see the attached schedules accompanying this press release for additional details on performance in the quarter and full-year 2020, including sales by Zimmer Biomet’s three geographies and five product categories.

 Geographic and Product Category Sales